TherealvictorIT/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we will be observing various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines)
+- Microsoft Azure [Virtual Machines (VM]
 - Remote Desktop
 - Various Command-Line Tools
 - Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)